Open-Markets-Initiative/Directory/Glossary/Testing.md

 **Beta:** Protocol has not been tested and will likely contain issues

-### Notes
+### Notes:

-Untested protocols are similar to another verified protocol and are considered likely to work
+**Untested** protocols are similar to another verified protocol and are considered likely to work

-Beta protocols are transcribed from specification documentation but have not been tested
+**Beta** protocols are transcribed from specification documentation but have not been tested